Sens Cathedral: The Revolution and aftermath

 The Outbreak of the French Revolution in Sens preceded that in Paris by a day: on 13 July 1789, peasants broke down the gates of the Palace of the Archbishop to seize the grain that had been confiscated and stored in the courtyard.
 The Archbishop himself, Lomenie de Brienne, took an oath to the new Constitution.
 The belongings of the cathedral were nationalised on 23 November 1790.
 In September 1792, the voting for the deputies to the new Convention took place within the cathedral.
 Archbishop de Brienne became a Constitutional Bishop, and, later in the month, the abolition of the monarchy and declaration of the Republic was announced in the cathedral.

 In November 1793, the revolutionary army called the Marseillaises marched from Paris to put down a counter-Revolutionary outbreak in Lyon.
 They stopped in Sens for a few hours on November 7, 1793, and took the time to smash the sculpture on the central portal of the cathedral, sparing only the statue of Saint-Etienne, because a quick-thinking clergyman had put a Revolutionary cap on its head.
 Eight of the bells were taken down from the tower to be melted down for their bronze, though the two largest, the bourdons, remained in place.
 In February 1794 the Festival of Reason was celebrated in the cathedral, and on June 8 the cathedral was formally renamed the Temple of the Supreme Being.

-With the end of the Terror, For a time the Catholic Church shared the structure with semi-religious cult called Theophilanthropy, but in October 1800 the cathedral was entirely returned to its former status. with the advent of the cathedral was gradually returned to the Catholic Church.
-Part of the church was occupied by s religious cult following a doctrine called Theophilanthropy.
+With the end of the Terror, For a time the Catholic Church shared the structure with a semi-religious cult called Theophilanthropy, but in October 1800 the cathedral was entirely returned to its former status.
 In October 1801, the cathedral came back entirely under the control of the Catholic Church, though Napoleon I refused to restore the special status of Sens having dominance over other cathedrals.
 Sens became an ordinary parish church.